tillitis/dev-tillitis/hugo/content/devapp/_index.md

 $ sudo usermod -a -G dialout exampleuser
 ```

-For the change to take effect, you need to log out from your system
+For the change to take effect, you need to either log out and login
-and then log back in again, or run the command `newgrp dialout` in the
+again, or run the command `newgrp dialout` in the terminal that you
-terminal that you are working in.
+are working in.

 ### Users on MacOS